WhereToGoForMyHoliday.com

 Destination details

-Lisbon is a varied and fascinating city, which takes three days to fully explore.
+Lisbon is a diverse and exciting city that you’ll need at least three days to fully see.

-Often, people like to visit Sintra as part of their stay, but at a minimum, we recommend you dedicate at least two days to the city itself.
+Many visitors also include Sintra as part of their stay, but at a minimum, but we recommend spending at least two full days in Lisbon itself.

-If you are lucky enough for a longer stay, there are many enjoyable day trips; there are the palaces of Sintra, the beach resorts of Cascais or the historic towns of Obidos and Evora.
+If you are fortunate enough to have a longer stay, there are many enjoyable day trips, including the palaces of Sintra, the beach resorts of Cascais or the historic towns of Obidos and Evora.

-In the summer, a holiday to Lisbon can also include visiting the beautiful beaches along the Cascais or Costa Caparica coastlines.
-Best of all, these day trips can all be reached via the inexpensive public transport.
+In the summer, you could also visit the beautiful beaches along the Cascais or Costa Caparica coastlines.
+Best of all, these day trips can all be reached via the inexpensive public transportation.

-Related articles: 3 days in Lisbon48 hours in Lisbon
+Related articles: 3 days in Lisbon – 48 hours in Lisbon

 Warsaw can be done quickly.
-Just a few days is all you'll need to see the Old Town, the Palace of Culture and Science, the grand parks, and the main museums.
-To squeeze the lot in, you'll need to make use of the extensive public tram and bus networks.
-It might be worth considering a 72-hour (36 PLN) ticket, which you can buy at newsagent kiosks.
+Just a couple days is all you'll need to see the Old Town, the Palace of Culture and Science, the grand parks, and the main museums.

 Of course, if you've got extra time to spare, Warsaw will always be able to fill it.
 Once you've checked off the main attractions, there are stacks of more local sights, eateries, and activities to get stuck into.
 They include café hopping down in hipster Mokotow, tasting ethnic foods in multicultural Praga, and even day outings to the Kampinos Forest or the post-industrial city of Łódź.